A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Motivations for engaging in the collaborative development of open LLMs (RQ2)

 \subsubsection{Knowledge sharing and community building}

-Building a community of practice and enabling knowledge exchange is a key motivation for many open LLM projects.
-This approach facilitates skill sharing, mutual learning, and the creation of more diverse contributor communities that strengthen the overall ecosystem.
+Building a community of practice and enabling knowledge exchange are key motivations for many open LLM projects.
+This approach facilitates skill sharing, mutual learning, and the creation of more diverse contributor communities, thereby strengthening the overall ecosystem.
 For example, I4 from the BigScience Workshop highlights how skill sharing and mutual learning were incentives for many volunteers.
 EleutherAI shares the mission of enabling access to open models while driving research innovation.
 I3 from EleutherAI describes how they provide platforms for researchers and peers to meet, collaborate, and access necessary resources and infrastructure, with notable experts regularly joining their Discord community to help answer technical questions.